Skip to main content

 Knowing the various types of consumption tax is important, but it’s actually not enough to run a smooth, tax-compliant business.
 Even among the countries in the world who use VAT, their VAT systems could be wildly different from each other.
 Each tax system can have its own national quirks, not to mention different rates.

-So how can you truly stay on top consumption taxes, while still running your business?
+So how can you truly stay on top of consumption taxes, while still running your business?
 You can find a software solution that automatically handles sales tax and tracks any changes to tax policy around the world.

 Don’t let sales taxes consume any more of your time.
 (Yes, pun intended.)
 Exit the maze and let Quaderno navigate world-wide digital tax laws for you.
 Every transaction is tax compliant, no matter where your customer is based.
-You never have to worry about collecting the right amount of consumption tax o about keeping the right records.
-With Quaderno charging the right amount of tax is automatic, and the customized receipts are, too.
-Sound too good to be true?
-Check out how we’ve solved digital taxes for online creators.
+You never have to worry about collecting the right amount of consumption tax or about keeping the right records.

 Note: At Quaderno we love providing helpful information and best practices about taxes, but we are not certified tax advisors.
 For further help, or if you are ever in doubt, please consult a professional tax advisor or the tax authorities.